JohnMurray/busan/NOTES.md

 - [ ] Document send methods in `actor.rs`
 - [ ] Is the resolution step persisted on addresses on copy/move?
 - [x] Block on child spawn - the actor should be allocated...
 I think
+- [ ] Do not allow for "dangling" actors created after shutdown has been started
 - [ ] crossbeam channel `send` macro that asserts sending, something like:
     ```rust
     macro_rules! debug_assert_send {